CONGRESSWOMAN ELISE STEFANIK

 Washington, DC 20515

-The 18th district spans 19 counties across central and west-central Illinois, ranging from McLean County (Bloomington-Normal) to Adams County (Quincy).
-LaHood represents the largest territory in the Illinois delegation and serves close to 710,000 constituents.
+The 18th District spans 19 counties across central and west-central Illinois, ranging from McLean County (Bloomington-Normal) to Adams County (Quincy).
+LaHood serves close to 710,000 constituents.

 Recognizing the need for reform, LaHood has fought to increase transparency and promote ethical behavior.
-Since taking office, he casted his vote for Paul Ryan for Speaker of the House, believing Ryan’s leadership will bring common sense, Midwestern values back to Washington.
-He looks to build a strong, pro-growth economy, while fighting to reduce a terrific deficit that threatens the future of our children and grandchildren.
+He looks to build a strong, pro-growth economy while fighting to reduce a record deficit that threatens the future of our children and grandchildren.

 LaHood, a third-generation Peorian, graduated from Spalding High School.
 He earned a B.A. from Loras College and holds a J.D. from The John Marshall Law School.
 In 2013, he was selected as an Edgar Fellow, a program run by former Governor Jim Edgar, which highlights future Illinois leaders.
 In 2008, LaHood was recognized in Peoria as a 40 Leaders Under Forty award winner.
 An avid runner, he has completed five marathons.